nisforrnicholas/CTF-Writeups/TryHackMe/2020/Agent Sudo/README.md

  <br>

 Gobuster wasn't giving any promising results, so let's look more closely at the information given on the main page.
-They mention using the logging in to the webpage with the agent's name as the **user-agent**.
+They mention logging in to the webpage with the agent's name as the **user-agent**.
 I was able to find some useful information on this website: https://betanews.com/2017/03/22/user-agent-based-attacks-are-a-low-key-risk-that-shouldnt-be-overlooked/

 <img style="float: left;" src="screenshots/screenshot3.png">